-Our Tennessee (USPS 016-952, ISSN 15216411) is a magazine for the alumni of the University of Tennessee with campuses in Knoxville, Chattanooga, Martin; the UT Health Science Center based in Memphis and the statewide institutes of agriculture and public service.
+Our Tennessee (USPS 016-952, ISSN 15216411) is a magazine for the alumni of the University of Tennessee with campuses in Knoxville, Chattanooga, Pulaski, Martin; the UT Health Science Center based in Memphis and the statewide UT Institutes of Agriculture and Public Service.

-Established in 1917 as Tennessee Alumnus, the magazine is published three times a year for the University of Tennessee Alumni Association and distributed to all alumni donors.
+Established in 1917 as Tennessee Alumnus, the magazine is published four times a year for the University of Tennessee Alumni Association and distributed to all alumni donors.

 A Brief History